JFriar11/FriarOS/README.md

 npm install
 npm run dev
 ```

-## Deploy on Vercel
-1. Push this folder to GitHub.
-2. Import the repo into Vercel.
-3. Framework preset: Vite.
-4. Build command: `npm run build`.
-5. Output directory: `dist`.

 ## Current storage
 This version uses browser localStorage.
 It saves on the current device/browser only.
 Supabase login + cloud sync should be the next major backend upgrade.